 A historian by training, I value the past of the materials I work with.
 I respect their birth as other people’s creations, and, by turning them into something new, pay a homage to those who made them.
 Likewise, I recognize each piece’s individual journey through our world, and appreciate its unique story.

 I find beauty in unlikely places: peeling paint on a wall, layers of old paper on a billboard, rusting structures, and old, used, or discarded items.
 Throughout my life I looked for this beauty and tried to shine light on it, be it through art, photography, or academic research.
 Materials, layers, past, history, stories.
 These are the foundations of my art.

+My designs center on the basic elements of art: color, texture, pattern and shape.
+I love bold textures, and therefore use mostly home-decor textiles.
+I prefer strong colors in in-between hues.
+There are rarely pure primary colors in my work.
 Patterns and shapes are an integral part of my source material, and I use them to my advantage.
-I enhance them or diminish from them as I see fit.
-I enjoy combining, harmonizing, contrasting and otherwise playing with different fabrics, in ways that use the existing to create something new and surprising.
+I enjoy combining, juxtaposing and otherwise playing with different fabrics, in ways that use the existing to create something new and surprising.

 I mostly enjoy abstract, but sometimes add figurative elements as well.
 Working in a series is something I enjoy, as it allows me to explore a certain idea or concept in greater depth.

 Environmental sustainability is very important to me.
 In my own lifetime plastic, the most amazing material ever invented by humans, became one of our planet’s greatest threats.
 Our so-called recycling system turned out to be a mirage.
 Climate is changing, glaciers are melting, the world is filling with our trash, and the greatest mass-extinction is underway.
 Our Earth is facing an ecological disaster, much of it as a result of human activity.
 I believe that each and every one of us should do what we can to slow the damage.